anp-exe/detect-ai-slop-tutorial/WRITE-UP.md

 I tidied the repo: a **README** explaining the project with links right at the beginning (just in case someone following from Codédex got lost), a separate **TUTORIAL.md**, and a folder for the images.
 And voilà, a monthly challenge entry.

 What a journey.
-Roughly **14 hours** on this project, according to WakaTime.
+Roughly **14 coding hours** on this project, according to WakaTime.

 ---